SherG/cool-iron/blog/covid-19-favelas.md

 * Many of them lack running water, which makes basic sanitation and hygiene impossible.
 * Crowded conditions make social distancing impossible.
 * Those who do work put themselves and their families at risk of catching COVID-19.
-Yet, those who do not have work — due to lockdowns and lost jobs — have nothing to eat.
+Yet, those who do not have work — due to lockdowns and lost jobs — <em>have nothing to eat</em>.

 The BBC reports that some residents are lining up <a href="https://www.bbc.com/news/world-latin-america-56765150" target="blank">as early as 3 am</a> in the hopes of obtaining a meager amount of food assistance: